 - Clinical, biochemical, genetic, and imaging characterization of arthritis patients

-- Autoantibody discovery and characterization
+- Autoantibody and biomarker discovery and characterization

 - Advanced and molecular imaging of arthritis

-- Exercise in arthritis and fibromyalgia
+- Exercise and nutrition in arthritis

 - Inflammatory arthritis in the elderly